 Crossroad in Life – A Journey Back To Health!

 We all have a story that brought us to where we are today.
-Some may be a bit more dramatic than others, but nonetheless each are dynamically significant to the creation of who we believe we are today.
+Some may be a bit more dramatic than others, but nonetheless, each is dynamically significant to the creation of who we believe we are today.

 Can this be prevented?
-And if disease is already present, can it be reversed?
+And if the disease is already present, can it be reversed?

 I wholeheartedly believe the answer is YES on both counts!